CNES/opensand/opensand-network/opensand_cli/ethernet_vlan_tagged_packets_keep_tag_on_bridge/README.md

 ## Goal of this configuration

 This configuration allows to deploy OpenSAND with an Ethernet 802.1Q configuration.
-The used can specify several VLANs that are in use between workstations.
+The user can specify several VLANs that are in use between workstations.
 Thus, packets entering GW or ST are already tagged with a 802.1Q header, and a PCP priority.
 A default VLAN is present in this configuration, for packets entering OpenSAND without 802.1Q header; in this case the lowest priority is assigned (pcp=0).
 Ethernet frames on OpenSAND are VLAN tagged frames (Ethertype = 0x8100, IEEE 802.1Q).

 ## Example configuration